-- Its main limitation is it can be stated positive only when paired sera demonstrate a fourfold rise in titer or sero-conversion.
-As paired sera are seldom available, a single cutoff titer for IFA, ELISA, and rapid diagnostic tests can be used for diagnosis, provided the baseline cut off in the population has been determined.
+- Its main limitation is it can be stated positively only when paired sera demonstrate a fourfold rise in titer or seroconversion.
+As paired sera are seldom available, a single cutoff titer for IFA, ELISA, and rapid diagnostic tests can be used for diagnosis, provided the baseline cut-off in the population has been determined.

 - Also, it requires fluorescence microscopy, which is very labor-intensive, and require trained human resource.